pass-antibiotics/pass-antibiotics.github.io/research/BugWatch/index.md

 ---
 title: Bug Watch
 description: >
-  Bug Watch was a cohort study of people in the community in England who recorded information about common infection symptoms and use of healthcare services.
-Using data from Bug Watch, we can learn how often people go to the doctor and take antibiotics for their symptoms.
+  Bug Watch is an cohort study of common infection symptoms in England.
+  Bug Watch measures often people go to the doctor or take antibiotics for common infections.
 hide_description: false
 menu: false
 order: 4